tranhelen/tranhelen/_posts/2019-06-11-confidenceisntenough.md

 In summary: self-efficacy is different from confidence and is a key factor in persistence which is linked to higher performance.
 You also can't tell someone to _have_ confidence because it doesn't change their behaviour.

-how do you build your self-efficacy?
+So, how do you build your self-efficacy?

 ## Practical Tips